lbryio/lbry.com/posts/bounty/modified-block-explorer.md

 The explorer should be modified to:

-- Display what LBRY name claims and supports
+- Display LBRY name claim and support transactions
-- Exploration of name claims in a way similar to transactions
+- Exploration of contesting and updated name claims in a way similar to transactions

+The relevant information can be obtained from ` lbrycrd-cli getclaimsfortx ` and ` lbrycrd-cli getclaimsforname `.